ninapetr/azure-terraform-project/README.md

 # Advanced Infrastructure - Personal Project

-A terraform solution for deploying infrastructure in Azure.
+A terraform solution for deploying the following infrastructure in Azure.
 ![Diagram](docs/images/diagram.png)